MicrosoftDocs/powerbi-docs/powerbi-docs/service-get-data.md

 ## Discover content
 ![](media/service-get-data/pbi_getdata_discovercontent.png)

 The **Discover content** section contains all of the data and reports you need already prepared for you.
 In Power BI, there are two types of content packs.
-One type is created and shared by other users in your organization.
-The other type includes the services like Google Analytics, Marketo, or Salesforce.
+One type, named **Organizational**, is created and shared by other users in your organization.
+The other type, named **Services**, includes the services like Google Analytics, Marketo, or Salesforce.

 **Organizational** - If you and other users in your organization have a Power BI Pro account, you can create, share, and use content packs.
 To learn more, see [Organizational content packs](service-organizational-content-pack-introduction.md).